FamilySearch/GEDCOM/specification/gedcom.md

 A **standard structure** is a structure whose type, tag, meaning, superstructure, and cardinality within the superstructure are described in this document.
 This includes records such as `INDI` and substructures such as `INDI`.`NAME`.

-The recommended way to go beyond the set of standard structure types in this specification or to expand their usage is to submit a feature request on the [FamilySearch GEDCOM development page](https://github.com/FamilySearch/GEDCOM/issues) so that the ramifications of the proposed addition and its interplay with other proposals may be discussed and the addition may be included in a subsequent version of this specification.
+The *recommended* way to go beyond the set of standard structure types in this specification or to expand their usage is to submit a feature request on the [FamilySearch GEDCOM development page](https://github.com/FamilySearch/GEDCOM/issues) so that the ramifications of the proposed addition and its interplay with other proposals may be discussed and the addition may be included in a subsequent version of this specification.

-However, this specification also provides multiple ways to for extension authors to go beyond the specification without submitting a feature request, which are described in the remainder of this section.
+This specification also provides multiple ways to for extension authors to go beyond the specification without submitting a feature request, which are described in the remainder of this section.

 A **tagged extension structure** is a structure whose tag matches production `extTag`.
 Tagged extension structures may appear as records or substructures of any other structure.
 Their meaning is defined by their tag, as is discussed more fully in the section [Extension Tags].